JackPohlmann/pyrate/DEV/Readme.md

 - Favor setup.py over makefile!
   * Makefile depends on a UNIX-like environment (ie. cygwin on Windows).
     This has obvious downsides for Windows machines!
-  * Looking at the below points: a makefile can be included in the docker installing.

 - Should HDF5 be a mandatory specification?
-(Probably?)

-- Should data be passed directly between sections or written to temporary files?

-- Refrain from using shell scripts (possible Windows use).
-Rely on Python scripts in order to manage the Docker container.
-  *  Shell scripts can be used within the Docker container, but shouldn't be used outside of it.

 ## Local installation files